leungtinyau27m5/LazyImageLoader/README.md

   }
 ```
 **Alternatives**
-for chrome or firefox img tag attribute loading="lazy" is supported, so you can use something like without using JavaScript to perform lazy load!!
+for chrome or firefox img tag attribute loading="lazy" is supported, so you can use something like that without using JavaScript to perform lazy load!!
 ```html
 <img src="{{path to image}}" loading="lazy" />
 ```